Summer Research Opportunity Program (SROP)

 Should I apply using the Big Ten Academic Alliance shared application or the U-M application?

 The University of Michigan has a campus-specific application and does not participate in the shared application process.

 All application materials must be submitted by the deadline.

 When can I expect to hear about the status of my application?

-Offers of acceptance into U-M SROP will be sent by email between March and April 2018.
+Offers of acceptance into U-M SROP will be sent by email by March and April 2019.
 Offers of acceptance will continue until all available spots are filled.
-Applicants who do not receive an offer of acceptance by email will be notified of their status in early May 2018.
+Applicants who do not receive an offer of acceptance by email will be notified of their status in April 2019.